 Documents required for purchasing property in Dubai

 This will allow you to establish better contracts and avoid any potential miscommunication in the near future.
-The transaction for acquiring the real estate may only take a very short period.
-This is because the usual sale takes merely 30-days when the agreement is signed for purchase until the sale has been completed or finalized.
+The transaction for acquiring real estate only takes a very short period.
+This is because it takes merely 30-days from when the agreement is signed for purchase until the sale has been completed or finalized.

 - Evidence of current home address

 - Salary certificate or proof of recurring income

 - Bank statement, which is evidence that you can afford the investment